gdennie/freya.documentation/references/machine-definitions.md

 ## Handlers

 Handler operations are of type `FreyaMachineNegotiation -> Freya<FreyaMachineRepresenyation>`.
-See the [guide to Handlers and Content Negotiation][handlers-conneg] for a full explanation of how to implement handlers.
+See the guide to [Handlers and Content Negotiation in Machine][handlers] for a full explanation of how to implement handlers.
 By default the handlers will return an empty response.

 Operation                     | Description
 ------------------------------|------------